MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-anti.md

 >[!TIP]
 >Take a closer look at the message at the bottom of the Merge window that reads *"The selection excludes 1 of 4 rows from the first table"* as this is crucial to understand the result that you get from this operation.

-In the **Sales** table you have the *CountryID* 1 and 2, but neither of these are found in the **Countries** table hence why the match only found 1 of 4 rows in the left (first) table.
+In the **Sales** table, you have the *CountryID* 1 and 2, but neither of them are found in the **Countries** table hence why the match only found 1 of 4 rows in the left (first) table.
-In the **Countries** table you have the *Country* Spain with the id 4, but there are no records for *CountryID* 4 in the Sales table, hence why only 1 of 2 rows from the right (second) table found a match.
+In the **Countries** table, you have the *Country* Spain with the id 4, but there are no records for *CountryID* 4 in the Sales table, hence why only 1 of 2 rows from the right (second) table found a match.

 From the newly created **Countries** column after the merge operation, expand the **Country** field without using the original column name as prefix.

 ![Expand table column for Country](images/me-merge-operations-left-anti-expand-field.png)

-After doing this operation, the desired result is reached.
-Note that the newly expanded Country field doesn't have any values and that's because the Left anti join does not bring any values from the right table - it only keeps rows from the left table.
+The newly expanded Country field doesn't have any values and that's because the Left anti join does not bring any values from the right table - it only keeps rows from the left table.

 ![Left anti join final table](images/me-merge-operations-left-anti-final-table.png)